0xB10C/b10g/_posts/2019-03-20-The-incomplete-history-of-Bitcoin-development.md

 The alert system includes a safe mode.
 The safe mode, once triggered, disables all money handling RPC methods in the entire network.
 Only Satoshi can create valid network alerts by signing them with a private key.
-Some users raise the question what could happen when a second party, for example a government, gets access to this key.
+Some users raise the question what could happen when a second party, for example, a government, gets access to this key.
 {: .text-justify}

-At this point Satoshi has the a lot of power over the Bitcoin network.
+At this point, Satoshi has a lot of power over the Bitcoin network.
 The main concern here isn't that Satoshi could turn evil on the network and try to destroy it.
 The main concern is that there shouldn't be a single point of failure in a decentralized system.
 Some might argue Satoshi stepping away from Bitcoin is one of his greatest contributions next to Bitcoin itself.